scrollingbot/scrollingbot/modular/privacy-policy.md

 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
 Contact Information:
 Email: *scrollingbot@hotmail.com*

+### Account and Associated Data Deletion Request
+To request from *Soundhype* that your account data is deleted, you can send an email to *scrollingbot@hotmail.com* from the email used to create the account in the *Modular* app.
+Please include username, email and reason of the request.
+Our team will proceed to fullfill removal within 60 days.